valentino1337/autoxmpp/README.md

-# autoxmpp
+# autoxmpp - a simple public XMPP server setup script

-A bash script that sets up a proper public XMPP server with all the needed plugins for proper function so you can be an instant messaging LandChad😎
+This script contains a set of commands that set up a configure a Prosody XMPP server, including installing Prosody and Mercurial and getting a SSL certificate using `certbot`\
+*Intended to use on Debian-based systems*\
+\
+If you found it useful, be sure to check out [my site](https://valkun.xyz) and hit me up on XMPP *`humenn2k@xmpp.valkun.xyz`*\
+Monero: `valkun.xyz` (OpenAlias)